99Ahmadprojects/OS-Test-Project/README.md

-# Collaborative Web Project for BSCS 5-1
+# Collaborative Web Project of OS

 > A simple, modern, and responsive single-page website created as a collaborative project for the Operating Systems course by students of BSCS 5-1 at Riphah International University.